yoel123/offline-multi-project-kanban-board/readme.md

 it uses:
 -phpdesktop as server and browser

 -the main programming languge is php

 -for the front it uses matrilizecss

--for database it uses sqlite and jason for the static version (the exported blog) -and it uses my own php framework for rapid dev
+-for database it uses sqlite and jason for the static version (the exported blog)

+-and it uses my own php framework for rapid dev

 -jqury ui drag and drop

 -simple js color picker

 ## features:
-*regular kanban boadrd features (drag and drop between boards) *add edit and remove boards (calld cats)
+*regular kanban board features (drag and drop between boards)

+*add edit and remove boards (calld cats)

 *add and change project

 *double click task to edit/remove it

 ## how to use?